How to avoid capital gains tax: key considerations and strategies

 Capital gains tax is a levy due on any profit realised after disposing of certain assets.
 Disposing of an asset is classed as selling it, giving it away as a gift to anyone other than your spouse or a charity, swapping it for something else, or receiving compensation for it (such as an insurance payout if the asset has been lost or destroyed).

-There are four main rates of capital gains tax in the UK: 28%, 20%, 18% and 10%.
+Since the 2024 autumn budget CGT increases, the rates are simple to understand.
+There are two main rates of capital gains tax now in the UK: 18% and 24%.
 The relevant rate depends on which income tax bracket you fall into and which type of asset you’re reporting a capital gain on.

 You are only liable to pay capital gains tax if your gains exceed the annual exempt amount (AEA) in a given tax year.
 In the 2022/23 tax year, this amount was £12,300, which was reduced to £6,000 in the 2023/24 tax year, and was further reduced to £3,000 for the 2024/25 tax year.